evil-cheetah-edu/kevin-powell-courses/README.md

 - [Kevin Powell | Personal Page](https://www.kevinpowell.co/)
 - [Kevin Powell | YouTube](https://www.youtube.com/@KevinPowell)

+## About This Branch
+The current branch is named `solutions`, housing the answers for the assignments given in the course.

+If you wish to access the initial files, please navigate to the `starter-files` branch.

 ## Table of Content
 I. [Conquering Responsive Layouts](./Conquering%20Responsive%20Layouts/)
   1. [General - Challenge 1](./Conquering%20Responsive%20Layouts/challenge-01/)